Where to Scatter ‘Ashes’ on the West Coast

 Though there are no health hazards associated with cremation “ashes” (officially cremated remains), there are a few things you should know before you plan your scattering.

-There are many popular options for scattering, as our colleagues at Better Place Forests have outlined here.
+There are many popular options for scattering, as the folks at Better Place Forests have outlined here.

 Public and private scattering